 Your athlete WILL NOT be posted to your profile until he/she has been approved.
 Please note, new athlete applications are reviewed based on your rider’s age, ability, group dynamic, and our coach to athlete ratio.

-OUR NEW ATHLETE APPLICATION WINDOW FOR SUMMER 2022
+OUR NEW ATHLETE APPLICATION WINDOW FOR SUMMER 2024 WILL

-New athlete applications will be available online on March 7 and must be submitted no later than 12 am on March 20, 2022…Thank you!
+New athlete applications will be available online at 8am Monday, April 1 and must be submitted no later than 8pm on Monday, April 15, 2024.

-All registration for existing athletes and athlete applications for new participants will be closed on March 21, 2022.
-Any new athlete applications received after this deadline (March 21, 2022) and/or existing athletes, who did not make the early pre-registration deadline of March 6, will only be considered pending group availability.
+All registration for existing athletes and athlete applications for new participants will be closed at 8pm on April 15, 2024.
+Any new athlete applications submitted after this deadline and/or existing athletes, who did not make this same deadline, will only be considered pending group availability.

-We will review these applications and select the athletes that will make up the most well-matched teams taking age, gender and ability levels into consideration.
-These team announcements will be made by email on or before May 1, 2022.
-If we have our coaching staff dialed prior to May 1, we will most definitely be in touch just as soon as possible; however, these are strange times we’re all living in these days so we feel it’s best to be a bit more conservative with our timeline this season.
-Please understand that this has never been an easy process for us and will be increasingly difficult given the demand for youth summer programming in the Gunnison Valley that is now combined with staffing constraints.
-We will do our absolute best to accept as many riders as we possibly can while still holding on tightly to our goals and objectives.
+We will review these applications and select the athletes that will make up the most well-matched teams taking age, gender, and ability levels into consideration.
+These team announcements will be made by email on or before April 17, 2024.
+Please understand that this has never been an easy process for us and will be increasingly difficult given the demand for youth summer programming in the Gunnison Valley.
+We will do our absolute best to include as many riders as we possibly can while still holding on tightly to our program goals and objectives.
 It is absolutely necessary for CB Devo to maintain small coach to rider ratios in order to keep our athletes safe and their skills progressing.
 Please direct any questions, concerns or comments regarding this process to Amy via email or by phone at (970) 596-4085.